 One of my first wins was a quick frozen chicken breast in the Instant Pot, paired with melted cowboy butter.
 It was rich, hearty, and—most of all—easy.
 That simplicity is what continues to keep me on track.

-Why Carnivore Recipes Work So Well
+Why These Carnivore Recipes Work in 2025

 The beauty of the carnivore diet is that it removes friction.
 No carbs, no plant foods, no sugar—just nourishing fat and protein.
 These recipes focus on animal-based sources: beef, lamb, chicken, organ meats, fish, butter, and eggs.
 This approach not only improves digestion for many people, but also supports consistent energy without cravings.